simplysparsh/BabyMusic-AI/docs/backend.md

 The authentication flow works as follows:

 1. Users register with their email and password.
-2. Supabase creates a new user record in the `users` table and sends a confirmation email.
+2. Supabase creates a new user record and profile, and sends a confirmation email.
 3. Users confirm their email address by clicking the confirmation link.
 4. Users log in with their email and password, and Supabase returns a JSON Web Token (JWT) that can be used to authenticate subsequent requests.